SenyaChe/pandas-dataframe-chunker/README.md

 * `DateGenerator`: Generates a sequence of dates for creating DataFrames.
 * `DataFrameChunker`: Handles the logic for dividing the DataFrame into the desired chunks based on the date column.
 * `main.py`: Orchestrates the generation of data, chunking, and validation of chunks.

+## Testing
+The module includes unit tests covering key functionalities:
+* Validating the integrity of chunk sizes.
+* Ensuring no date overlap between chunks.
+* Checking for proper handling of edge cases such as minimum chunk sizes larger than the DataFrame size.